grnet/synnefo/snf-app/docs/src/admin-guide.rst

 ************

 * Choose an appropriate path (e.g. ``/var/lib/synnefo/static/``) from which
-  your web server will serve all static files (js/css) required by the Synnefo web frontend to run.
+  your web server will serve all static files (js/css) required by the synnefo web frontend to run.
 * Change the ``MEDIA_ROOT`` value in your settings to point to that directory.
 * Run the following command::